dejanpls/stock_picker/README.md

 * It return a pair of days representing the best day to buy and the best day to sell.
 * Days start at 0.

-Handling of edge cases like when the lowest day is the last day or the highest day is the first day is is implemented.
+Handling of edge cases like when the lowest day is the last day or the highest day is the first day has been implemented.

 Hope you enjoy investing :+1:

 @dejanpls